 It’s located at a beautiful Winter Palace.
 With over 3 million objects, it’s the second largest museum in the world and definitely a treat for any art enthusiast.
-It’s said that if you would spend only a minute by observing each exhibit, you would need to spend 11 years in a museum.
+It’s said that if you spent only a minute by observing each exhibit, you would need to spend 11 years in a museum.

 #9 – Vasa Museum, Stockholm

 There are so many great museums in Stockholm.
-However, the most famous one is without a doubt the Vasa Museum.
-It’s located at Djurgården, also known as the museum island, because many of Stockholm’s museums are located there.
+However, the most famous one is, without a doubt, the Vasa Museum.
+It’s located at Djurgården, also known as the museum island because many of Stockholm’s museums are located there.

-Vasa Museum is a home to the 17th century ship that sunken on its maiden voyage just in front of the shore of Stockholm.
-A huge Vasa ship is well preserved and it’s a central piece of the museum today.
+Vasa Museum is home to the 17th century ship that sunken on its maiden voyage just in front of the shore of Stockholm.
+A huge Vasa ship is well preserved, and it’s a central piece of the museum today.
 You can see it from a close, look at the material it was made of and see some beautiful decoration on it, too.

 *Get your Vasa Museum entrance ticket on a link here.